General questions

 Policy assumptions

-In this scenario, countries are assumed to implement pledged policies in addition to current policies and keep their level of ambition beyond the NDC horizon constant.
-The cut-off date for targets being considered here is those published by the UNFCCC until end of March 2023.
+In this scenario, countries are assumed to implement pledged policies at the 2030 horizon in addition to current policies and keep their level of ambition thereafter.
+We represent conditional NDCs, providing an optimistic assumption on NDC pathways (all targets, including conditional ones, are met in 2030).
+The cut-off date for targets being considered here is those published by the UNFCCC until end of March 2024.

 Spatial and temporal aspects